jlucasmckay/jlucasmckay.github.io.v0/courses/2021/timeseries1/index.md

 1. Design and train a simple classifier that can predict changes in time-varying signal energy.

 ## Languages
-In year 1 of the course, programming exercises will be provided in R, with some material related to spectral analysis in Matlab, which remains a high-quality didactic environment for these purposes despite dwindling commercial use.
+In year 1 of the course, programming exercises will be provided in R, with some material related to spectral analysis in Matlab, which remains a high-quality didactic environment for these purposes despite low and diminishing commercial use.
 In subsequent years Matlab examples will be re-implemented in R/Python.

 ## Grading
 1. Homework (25%) will consist of math problems and will help students develop analytical and programming skills.